 # 10 – “TIE” Oh Well / The Chain

-We cheated just a bit on this 10 Essential Fleetwood Mac songs list because its was just impossible to cover the band’s entire catalog and include all of the most important songs with a few lesser known gems.
+We cheated just a bit on this 10 Essential Fleetwood Mac songs list because it was just impossible to cover the band’s entire catalog and include all of the most important songs with a few lesser-known gems.
 So we begin our top 10 Fleetwood Mac songs list with a tie.
 Two big songs from two completely different Fleetwood Mac lineups.
 “The Chain,” from the Rumors days and the great early song Oh Well.
-This great one two punch opening clearly defines how different this band sounded at various points in their history.
+This great one-two punch opening clearly defines how different this band sounded at various points in their history.

 # 9 – Love is Dangerous

 The Fleetwood Mac song “Love is Dangerous,” appeared on the 1990 LP Behind the Mask.
 The album Behind the Mask was largely ignored by those writing the ultimate top 10 Fleetwood Mac lists, such as was pretty much every other Fleetwood Mac album besides Rumors and the 1975 LP.
 The album actually proved to be an interesting record with the additions of guitarists Rick Vito and Billy Burnett.